-(3) Parts II to V of this Standing Order shall not apply to removal from an appointment as Director, Pro-Director, Dean or Head of Department, or such other posts as have been designated by the Governing Body, to which a member of staff has been elected or appointed and which is distinct from that individual’s substantive post, where dismissal from the substantive post is not contemplated, but the Governing Body shall prescribe a procedure for handling such removals prior to the prescribed or normal termination date, which shall include a hearing panel and an appeal panel.
+(3) Parts II to V of this Standing Order shall not apply to removal from an appointment as Director, Pro-Director, Dean or Head of Department, or such other posts as have been designated by the Board of Trustees, to which a member of staff has been elected or appointed and which is distinct from that individual’s substantive post, where dismissal from the substantive post is not contemplated, but the Board of Trustees shall prescribe a procedure for handling such removals prior to the prescribed or normal termination date, which shall include a hearing panel and an appeal panel.

-(4) This Standing Order shall not apply to the Director, except for Part III, which shall, unless the Governing Body, with the Director’s concurrence, resolves otherwise, apply to the Director in post at the time it comes into effect, with such modifications and adaptations as the Governing Body, with the Director’s concurrence, shall prescribe, but it shall not apply to any later Director, even if also the holder of an academic post.
+(4) This Standing Order shall not apply to the Director, except for Part III, which shall, unless the Board of Trustees, with the Director’s concurrence, resolves otherwise, apply to the Director in post at the time it comes into effect, with such modifications and adaptations as the Board of Trustees, with the Director’s concurrence, shall prescribe, but it shall not apply to any later Director, even if also the holder of an academic post.